M. S. Swaminathan: Later years

-He co-chaired the United Nations Millennium Project on hunger from 2002 to 2005 and was head of the Pugwash Conferences on Science and World Affairs between 2002 and 2007.
-In 2005 Bruce Alberts, President of the U.S. National Academy of Sciences said of Dr. Swaminathan: "At 80, M.S. retains all the energy and idealism of his youth, and he continues to inspire good behaviour and more idealism from millions of his fellow human beings on this Earth.
+Swaminathan co-chaired the United Nations Millennium Project on hunger from 2002 to 2005 and was head of the Pugwash Conferences on Science and World Affairs between 2002 and 2007.
+In 2005 Bruce Alberts, President of the U.S. National Academy of Sciences said of Swaminathan: "At 80, M.S. retains all the energy and idealism of his youth, and he continues to inspire good behaviour and more idealism from millions of his fellow human beings on this Earth.
 For that, we can all be thankful".
 Swaminathan had the aim of a hunger-free India by 2007.

-He was the chair of the National Commission on Farmers constituted in 2004.
+Swaminathan was the chair of the National Commission on Farmers constituted in 2004.
 In 2007, President A.P.J.
 Abdul Kalam nominated Swaminathan to the Rajya Sabha.
-Swaminathan introduced one bill during his tenure, The Women Farmers' Entitlements Bill 2011, however it lapsed.
+Swaminathan introduced one bill during his tenure, The Women Farmers' Entitlements Bill 2011, which lapsed.
 One of the aims it proposed was recognising women farmers.

-A term coined by Swaminathan, Evergreen Revolution, based on enduring influence of the green revolution, aims to address the continuous increase in sustainable productivity that mankind requires.
+A term coined by Swaminathan, 'Evergreen Revolution', based on the enduring influence of the green revolution, aims to address the continuous increase in sustainable productivity that mankind requires.
 He has described it as "productivity with perpetuity".

-In his later years, he has also been part of initiatives related to bridging the digital divide, and bringing research to decision makers in the field of hunger and nutrition.
+In his later years, he had also been part of initiatives related to bridging the digital divide, and bringing research to decision-makers in the field of hunger and nutrition.

-Personal life
+Personal life and death

-M.S.
-Swaminathan is married to Mina Swaminathan whom he met in 1951 while they were both studying at Cambridge.
-They live in Chennai, Tamil Nadu.
+He was married to Mina Swaminathan, whom he met in 1951 while they were both studying at Cambridge.
+They lived in Chennai, Tamil Nadu.
 Their three daughters are Soumya Swaminathan (a paediatrician), Madhura Swaminathan (an economist), and Nitya Swaminathan (gender and rural development).

-Gandhi and Ramana Maharshi were influences in his life.
-Of the 2000 acres their family owned, they donated one-third to Vinoba Bhave's cause.
+Gandhi and Ramana Maharshi influenced his life.
+Of the 2000 acres owned by their family, they donated one-third to Vinoba Bhave's cause.
 In an interview in 2011, he said that when he was young, he followed Swami Vivekananda.

+Swaminathan died at home in Chennai on 28 September 2023, at age 98.

 Scientific career

 Potato

 In the 1950s, Swaminathan's explanation and analysis of the origin and evolutionary processes of potato was a major contribution.
 He elucidated its origin as an autotetraploid and its cell division behaviour.
 His findings related to polyploids were also significant.
 Swaminathan's thesis in 1952 was based on his basic research related to "species differentiation and the nature of polyploidy in certain species of the genus Solanum, section Tuberarium".
 The impact was the greater ability to transfer genes from a wild species to the cultivated potato.

-What made his research on potato valuable was its real world application in the development of new potato varieties.
-During his post-doctoral at Wisconsin University he helped develop a frost-resistant potato.
-His genetic analysis of potato, including the genetic traits that govern yield and growth, important factors in increasing productivity, was pivotal.
+What made his research on potatoes valuable was its real-world application in the development of new potato varieties.
+During his postdoctoral fellowship at the University of Wisconsin, he helped develop a frost-resistant potato.
+His genetic analysis of potatoes, including the genetic traits that govern yield and growth, important factors in increasing productivity, was pivotal.
 His multi-disciplinary systems approach perspective brought together many different genetic facets.